 Summarize your results in several paragraphs.
 Include a discussion of any unexpected events that seem noteworthy.
 In addition, please provide information about outputs and deliverables from your project.
-For example, list any publications, presentations, websites, workshops, etc. Did this grant serve as seed money for obtaining additional, related grants?
+For example, list any publications, presentations, websites, workshops, etc. (provide links or attach files, if appropriate).
+Did this grant serve as seed money for obtaining additional, related grants?
 Has your project or study enhanced collaboration among stakeholders interested in the development and implementation of improved IPM strategies and systems?